 Let our team of experienced long-term care insurance lawyers fight on your behalf.
 We offer case consultations completely FREE of charge.
 We will discuss the circumstances of your case, explain your options, and answer any questions that you may have.
-If you decide to pursue action we may take your case on a contingency basis, which means we are only paid when we recover compensation on your behalf.
+If you decide to pursue action we will take your case on a contingency fee basis, which means we are only paid when we recover compensation on your behalf.

 Long-Term Care Insurance Claim Denials – Some of the Likely Reasons

 As with all insurance policies, the devil is in the details.
 With a wide range of insurance companies offering LTC plans, policy language may vary significantly.
 Policies are also often written in a style that many consumers find difficult to read.
 Because of this, many policyholders do not spend enough time thoroughly reviewing policy details before they sign the contract or file a claim.
 Or said another way, policyholders do not understand the terms of the contract when filing a claim.